Streaming Ingest API

 A write access token enables your upstream use cases to write data to the Streaming Ingest API.

-To add a data access token for the Streaming Ingest API
+To add an access token for the Streaming Ingest API

 Step 1.

-Open the Users & Activity page.
+Open the Settings page, and then select the Security tab.
 Under API keys click Add API key.

 Step 2.